Rolesville, North Carolina

 Rolesville is a town in northeastern Wake County, North Carolina, United States, a suburb of the capital city of Raleigh.
-It is the second oldest town in Wake County and has been one of the fastest-growing towns in the state of North Carolina for the past several years.
+It is the second oldest town in Wake County.
 The population was 9,475 at the 2020 census.

+History

+In the beginning of the nineteenth century, William H. Roles, the namesake of the town, purchased land in the area and settled there.
+The town was chartered under his leadership in 1837 and became a stagecoach stop.
+About the same time, Rolesville Baptist Church was founded with Roles also playing a role.
 Rolesville was incorporated on January 18, 1837, by the North Carolina Legislature.
-In 2012, the town celebrated its 175th anniversary.